Chiakai-Chang/portfolio/index.md

 - Engaging in team discussions to resolve issues and apply best practices.
 - Demonstrating strong sense of self-motivation and personal responsibility, with proven ability to learn quickly and adapt to new situations.
 - Passionate about learning and committed to continuous improvement, providing support and guidance in team setting.
+- Nominated for the 2023 "National Criminal Technology Investigation Model" award, recognizing my innovative use of technology in crime investigation and my commitment to improving investigative efficiency.
+The results will be announced in September, 2023.

 **Detective**, Wuri Precinct, Taichung City Police Department , Taichung, Taiwan (2011-2020)